Bubblin-Superbooks/the-romance-of-lust/README.md

 #### B. SUBMITTING FIXES

-PRs are absolutely welcome!

-Issues pertaining to only this book may be raised on this Github repository.
+PRs are absolutely welcome, although issues pertaining to only the book on this repository may be raised here.

 #### C. TRANSLATIONS